tsackton/taelgar/People/Lizardfolk/Erdu.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:clee%% Met by the [[Heroes of Cleenseau]] on October 28th, 1719 in [[Ganboa]], the [[Barony of Aveil]], [[Sembara]] %%^End%%

 The spokesperson for the village of [[Ganboa]] when dealing with humans.
-Older, with graying scale.
+Older, with graying scales.

 ![[lizardfolk-erdu.png]]